vaughnteegarden/slate/source/index.html.md

 3. Add the framework target to the Embedded Binaries section by clicking the Add icon, and picking the framework file you downloaded.
 Do not drag in the framework from Finder. <br/><img src="images/add-framework.png" style="margin:6px 0; border:1px solid #333;"><br/><br/>
 4. Select the Rezolve framework from the list of binaries that can be embedded.

-TODO: verify instructions with Marcos
-TODO: do we need to import anythinng per file, or otherwise set up the framework in code to use it?
-Marcos

 ## Set up the SDK - Android